jkim24/swipeLayout/README.md

 # swipeLayout

+### Goal:
+In the last project we were developing for a client, we needed a swipe layout that would be able to swipe open with user gestures but also programmatically.
+While we found a few libraries that could do both, none could do both well.
+My goal was to make a swipe library that does both well and one that offers users some useful customization options.

+### How it works:
+SwipeLayout uses a [FrameLayout](https://developer.android.com/reference/android/widget/FrameLayout) to hold the two child views and the [ViewDragHelper](https://developer.android.com/reference/android/support/v4/widget/ViewDragHelper) class to manage the swipe behavior.

+## Getting started

+### Requirements:
+//TODO
+### Dependencies:
+//TODO
 ### How to use:
 1. Create two child views.
 A top view that's first shown to the user and a bottom view that will show once the layout is swiped.
+    - The height of both views should be the same.
-    - When creating the bottom view, set the view's position to the side you want the swipe to begin.
+    - When creating the bottom view, set the view's position to the side you want the swipe to begin from (layout_gravity="end" should be set if you want the layout to swipe left).
     ```bash
     <RelativeLayout
         xmlns:android="http://schemas.android.com/apk/res/android"